-Non-associated gas production data include colliery gas as well as associated gas produced in Alberta.
+Prior to 2005, non-associated gas production data includes colliery gas as well as associated gas produced in Alberta.

 For 2000, the increase in main activity producer electricity is due to new generation plants in Alberta and Ontario.

 Due to confidentiality reasons, the Canadian administration estimated natural gas consumption in oil refineries for the 2014-2017.